stevewoolcock/WrenSharp/README.md

 - [Calling C from Wren](https://wren.io/embedding/calling-c-from-wren.html)
 - [Storing C Data](https://wren.io/embedding/storing-c-data.html)

-Here's were things get interesting.
+Here's where things get interesting.
 You're most likely going to want to implement some functionality in C# that Wren scripts should be able to call into.
 Wren's "foreign method" concept is fully supported by WrenSharp and is backed by an intuitive builder API that makes creating foreign bindings a breeze.

-For more information on Wren foreign methods and classes, see the Wren documentation on emedding:

 ```cs
 // Define a foreign class that we will provide bindings for